nikhlu07/H.E.L.I.X/README.md

 **Join us in building a more transparent, accountable world.
 One transaction at a time.** 🛡️

 ---

-*Built with ❤️ by developers who believe technology can change the world.*

 **Latest Update**: July 2025 | **Version**: 2.0.0 | **Status**: Production Ready